Dragostea din tei: Use in popular media

 Both the original and derivative versions of "Dragostea din tei" have appeared in a variety of media.
 The song was included in the animated film Chicken Little (2005) for a reported licensing fee of US$$1 million, and was also used in Deuce Bigalow: European Gigolo (2005), Happy Feet Two (2011), and It's Only the End of the World (2016).
 Additionally, it was featured in an episode of the series Stargate Universe in 2011.
-Paired with Brolsma's "Numa Numa", "Dragostea din tei" was notably included in episodes of South Park and NCIS in 2008.
+Paired with Brolsma's "Numa Numa", "Dragostea din tei" was included in episodes of South Park and NCIS in 2008.
 The song also appeared as a playable track in the video game Just Dance 2017, and in Fortnite Battle Royale in 2022, where an emote―a preset animation―enabled players to have their in-game characters perform Brolsma's dance set to the soundtrack of "Dragostea din tei".
 It has also been used in various commercials, including for the beverage Yakult, and Berlin's public transit company BVG.
 In 2010, Brolsma appeared performing a segment of "Dragostea din tei" in an ad for Vizio that aired during Super Bowl XLIV.